dghadge/crontab-debug/README.md

 ### crontab-debug : A simple how-to guide on frustration free debugging of cron entries
+    Many times unix scripts you execute don't neccesarily work when added to crontab because of difference in env.
+    These steps lets you use cron env when running scripts in your shell env.

      Step-1 : put the following entry in crontab.
 This will save cron runtime environment in cron-env file
      * * * * * /usr/bin/env > /user/home/cron-env